-Dr. Cynthia Vascak, dean of PSU’s College of Arts and Sciences, said STEM education is a priority for the institution and our summer camps are a tangible way to reach young people with that goal.
+Dr. Cynthia Vascak, Dean of PSU’s College of Arts and Sciences, said STEM education is a priority for the institution and the summer camps are a tangible way to reach young people with that goal.

-Son developed the week-long course with the idea that each day would cover a different aspect of science education: rudimentary experiments involving chemistry, biology and eco-systems to introduce students to thinking critically and helping them gain confidence in their own ability to solve problems.
+Professor Son developed the week-long course with the idea that each day would cover a different aspect of science education; rudimentary experiments involving chemistry, biology and eco-systems to introduce students to thinking critically and helping them gain confidence in their own ability to solve problems.

-“Now is the best time to get them aware of science, as early as possible,” Son noted.
+“Now is the best time to build their awareness of science, as early as possible,” noted Son.
 “STEM is a major influence and focus for me and the University.
-I wanted to get kids involved with science as quickly as possible to get them interested and build off that momentum.”
+I wanted to get kids involved with science to get them interested and build off that momentum.”

-Eight-year-old Ben Limric of Madbuy said he’s having a lot of fun at the Science Exploreres Camp.
+Eight year-old Ben Limric of Madbury, N.H., said he’s having a lot of fun at the Science Explorers Camp.

-“It’s fun to learn new things – what if one day I become a scientist?”
-Bradbury said.
+“It’s fun to learn new things–what if one day I become a scientist?”

-In addition to the Lab Explorers camp, PSU is offering other youth programs this summer including Junior and Senior Lego Engineering Camps and a Mindstorm Madness Camp.
+In addition to the Science Explorers camp, PSU is offering other youth programs this summer including Junior and Senior Lego Engineering Camps and a Mindstorm Madness Camp.

-“It’s important for PSU to take the lead in having these youth programs available,” said Linda Hammond, PSU’s community education coordinator.
-“Not only does it give the public an inside view of the university, it informs them that we are serious about education at all levels.”
+“It’s important for PSU to take the lead in making these youth programs available,” said Linda Hammond, ’10G, PSU’s Community Education Coordinator.
+“Not only does it give the public an inside view of the University, it informs them that we are serious about education at all levels.”